Jean-Joseph Surin: Early life

-Surin was born on April 12, 1600 in Bordeaux.
+Surin was born on 9 February 1600 in Bordeaux.
 His father, Jean de Seurin, seigneur de Labatut, was a lawyer and a council member of the Bordeaux Parliament.
+Surin's mother was Jeanne d’Arrerac a daughter of the parliament councillor and author Jean d’Arrerac, seigneur d'Arsac of Medoc and Catherine de Mansencal.
 Surin's paternal grandfather was André Seurin, a silk merchant of Toulouse.

-Surin's mother was Jeanne d’Arrerac a daughter of the parliament councillor and author Jean d’Arrerac, seigneur d'Arsac of Medoc and Catherine de Mansencal.

-It is not clear if Surins family were part of the nobility, but they were wealthy, and well-respected.
-Surin's father Jean de Surin and his brother Pierre de Seurin, seigneur de Chelivettes were both members of the noblesse de robe (English: Nobles of the robe) the new legal nobility, so it must be assumed that he was held in some esteem in the area and that the family belonged to the social elite of Bordeaux.
-Surin's maternal uncle Gabriel d’Arrerac was trésorier général of Guyenne and married to a niece of Michel Montaigne.
+It is not clear if Surin's family were part of the nobility, but they were wealthy and well-respected.
+His father Jean de Surin and his brother Pierre de Seurin, seigneur de Chelivettes were both members of the noblesse de robe (English: Nobles of the robe), the new legal nobility, so it must be assumed that he was held in some esteem in the area and that the family belonged to the social elite of Bordeaux.
+Surin's maternal uncle Gabriel d’Arrerac was trésorier général of Guyenne and was married to a niece of Michel de Montaigne.

 Out of the five children born to the couple, Surin was the eldest and only surviving son.
 He also had two younger sisters, Jeanne, (b.
 1604) who entered a Carmelite convent in 1619, and Anne-Marie (b.1607) who married and died soon after her marriage.

-Bordeaux is known to have had a high presence of religious orders due to the influence of the archbishop François d'Escoubleau de Sourdis and his support of the Catholic reform saw many religious orders establish themselves in the city.
-Jesuits being among the most well-represented in the city.
+Bordeaux is known to have had a high presence of religious orders due to the influence of the archbishop François d'Escoubleau de Sourdis.
+His support of the Catholic reform saw many religious orders establish themselves in the city.
+Jesuits were among the most well-represented in the city.

 Surins father was known to haven give sizable donations to the local Jesuit college in his will.
 Surins mother was also very religious and after the death of her daughter Jeanne she would claim to have had a vision of her.
 She entered a convent after the death of her husband.

-Joining the Carmelite order she took the name Anne-Therese de Saint-Joseph.
-A younger sister of his mother, Anne d'Arrerac, was a nun and mother superior as part of the order Compagnie des Filles de Marie Notre-Dame, in Poitiers.
+She took the name Anne-Therese de Saint-Joseph upon joining the Carmelite order.
+A younger sister of his mother's, Anne d'Arrerac, was a nun and mother superior as part of the order Compagnie des Filles de Marie Notre-Dame in Poitiers.

 From a young age Surin was reared in a cloister.
 At the age of eight he took a vow of chastity, and at ten he was taught to meditate by a Carmelite.

-Surin was also inspired by the preachings of and conversations with a Spanish Carmelite nun, Isabella des Anges who introduced him to Jesuit mysticism and the writings of St. Teresa of Avila.
+Surin was also inspired by the preachings of and conversations with a Spanish Carmelite nun, Isabella des Anges, who introduced him to Jesuit mysticism and the writings of St. Teresa of Avila.

 Surin entered the novitiate with the Jesuits in 1616.
 From 1623 to 1625 and from 1627 to 1629 he studied at the Collège de Clermont in Paris.
-As a priest he practiced severe self-denial, and cut himself off from nearly all social contact.
+As a priest he practiced severe self-denial and cut himself off from nearly all social contact.